 On March 30, 2022, we entered into a Securities Purchase Agreement (the "Purchase Agreement") with an institutional investor, pursuant to which we agreed to issue and sell 700 shares of our Series A Convertible Preferred Stock (the "Preferred Stock"), which had limited voting rights, including "supervoting" rights equal to 170,000 votes per share of preferred stock on certain stockholder proposals, and warrants to purchase an aggregate of 10,000,000 shares of Company common stock.
-Shares of the Preferred Stock had a stated value of \$1,000 per share and were convertible at any time into an aggregate of 10,000,000 shares of common stock at a conversion price of \$0.7 million before deducting placement agent's fees and other offering expenses in connection with this offering.
+Shares of the Preferred Stock had a stated value of \$1,000 per share and were convertible at any time into an aggregate of 10,000,000 shares of common stock at a conversion price of \$0.07 per share.
+We received aggregate gross proceeds of \$0.7 million before deducting placement agent's fees and other offering expenses in connection with this offering.
 In April 2022, the investor converted all of the 700 outstanding shares of Preferred Stock into an aggregate of 10,000,000 shares of our common stock.
-We recognized a beneficial conversion charge of \$0.9 million during the quarter ended June 30, 2022, which represents the in-the-money value of the conversion rate as of the date of the conversion.
+We recognized a beneficial conversion charge of \$0.9 million during the nine months ended September 30, 2022, which represents the in-the-money value of the conversion rate as of the date of the conversion.